Turkish police fire water cannon to prevent park protest

 Shortly before midnight (2100 GMT) the park was once again opened to the public, even as isolated clashes continued on nearby streets, broadcaster NTV and other media reported.

 A spokesman for Taksim Solidarity told a news conference police detained more than 80 people.
-One seriously wounded person suffered a brain hemorrhage and was being treated at a nearby hospital.
+One seriously wounded person suffered a brain haemorrhage and was being treated at a nearby hospital.

 After a police crackdown on a small demonstration on May 31, the Gezi Park protests grew into broader action against what critics see as Erdogan's increasingly authoritarian style of government.